mtango99/mtango99.github.io/dsm/dsm.md

 <br>
 ***RESULTS***

-Waste sites within 50 meters of waterways tended to be clustered in the center of the city.
+Waste sites within 50 meters of waterways tended to be clustered in the center of the city (Figure 1).
 It is difficult to tell whether this is because waste sites were more likely to be included in the layer if within the city due to data collection bias, or if there were indeed more waste sites in the center of the city.

-4947 out of 9628 waste sites were within 50 meters of waterways.
+4947 out of 9628 (51.38%) waste sites were within 50 meters of waterways (Figure 2).
 Many waterways converge in the center of the city, so it makes sense there would be so many within those buffers.
-However, it is also possible that in collecting data, observers walked along waterways, or perhaps people tend to put
+However, it is also possible that when collecting data, observers walked along waterways, or that people tend to put trash near waterways.
+It also makes sense that because

-But data could be based on how they took it
+Dar es Salaam is an urban center and population density is high, there would therefore be more trash produced and thus more waste sites in those areas.

 There are many wards with no waste sites.
 While a few are because the waste sites were not within 50 meters of waterway transmission features, in the original waste site layer the waste sites are mostly in the wards that ended up having a greater-than-0 waste site density.